piledriven1/videoFilterGraySobel/README.md

 ## About

 This repository is a collaboration between Yexall and I to create an efficient Sobel filtering program in C++ that runs on a Raspberry Pi for our embedded systems class.
+The program allows the user to filter videos with a grayscale, or implement a Sobel filter on top of the image as a video runs.

 ## Prerequisites